WeruSSia/game-of-life/README.md

 ```

-Press enter to close the window.
+Press the escape key to close the window.